rust-lang/book/src/ch00-00-introduction.md

 ### Students

-Rust is for students and those who are interested in learning about systems concepts.
+Rust is for students and those interested in learning about systems concepts.
 Using Rust, many people have learned about topics like operating systems development.
 The community is very welcoming and happy to answer student questions.
 Through efforts such as this book, the Rust teams want to